chrishales/pieflag/README.md

 Download the latest version of the source files from [here](https://github.com/chrishales/pieflag/releases/latest).

 Place the source files into a directory containing your measurement set.
+Add this directory to your ```PYTHONPATH```.
 Without changing directories, open CASA and type
 ```
 os.system('buildmytasks')
 ```
 then exit CASA.
 A number of files should have been produced, including ```mytasks.py```.
-Reopen CASA and type
+In a fresh terminal, return to your directory, reopen CASA, and type
 ```
 execfile('mytasks.py')
 ```